 The College of Liberal Arts and Sciences offers many majors.
 As soon as students decide on a major, they should formally declare that major in PPC and meet with their departmental advisor to develop a preliminary plan of study.

 A double major allows students to complete majors in two different departments or plans in the College of Liberal Arts and Sciences.
 Students fulfill the major requirements for both majors and earn the degree associated with the primary major.
+In cases where a student elects to earn a double major, and one of the majors is a Bachelor of Science (BS) degree, the student is expected to meet the BS requirements of both majors unless the BS option is not offered in both majors.
 Students will need to complete a double major form, available here.

 Students who have a specific major in mind that is not currently offered at the University of Connecticut can choose an individualized major in the College of Liberal Arts and Sciences.
-Student interested in an Individualized Major can click here.
+A student interested in an Individualized Major can click here.

 Minors are offered in many departments and are elective, not mandatory.
 Minors consist of 15 to 18 credits in a discipline or interdisciplinary area.
-Only courses with a grade of “C” or better and only 3 credits of transfer work can be applied to the minor.
+There is no limit to the number of courses/credits that can be transferred in and counted towards a minor.
 Substitutions for minor requirements are not possible.
 Students should go to the minor department to pick up a list of minor requirements.

 CLAS-Neag School of Education Additional Degree Requirements for Teacher Education Students